Ch0wW/docker-hlds-won2-1104/README.md

 Simply go to the `config` folder, and modify the required folders you wish.

 - `config/cstrk10` is for Counter-Strike 1.0.
-- `config/tfc` is for Team Fortress Classic.
+- `config/cstrk11r` is for Counter-Strike 1.1.

 -----------